 “Patients with cancer should receive evidence-based, individualized recommendations from a nutrition expert, based on a number of factors, including their type of cancer, stage of disease, planned treatment, nutrition history, weight history, and lab values,” explained Marnie Dobbin, MS, RDN, CNSC, a clinical research dietitian at the NIH Clinical Center who works with patients who have cancer.

 Not all patients receive these recommendations, however, and many search for this information online.
-What they learn depends on which websites they visit, according to a recent survey of cancer center sites.
-Overall, recommendations across the sites were “consistently inconsistent,” Colin Champ, MD, of Thomas Jefferson University and his colleagues reported in Nutrition and Cancer.
+What they learn depends on which websites they visit, according to a survey of cancer center sites.
+Overall, recommendations across the sites were “consistently inconsistent,” Colin Champ, MD, of Thomas Jefferson University and his colleagues reported March 2013 in Nutrition and Cancer.

 The researchers assessed the landscape of information available online by surveying the websites of 21 cancer centers in the National Comprehensive Cancer Network (NCCN), an alliance of major cancer centers in the United States, most of which are NCI-designated comprehensive cancer centers.